 Behind-the-ear (BTE) hearing aids consist of a hard plastic case worn behind the ear that is connected to a plastic ear mold that fits inside the outer ear.
 The electronic parts are held in the case behind the ear.
 Sound travels from the hearing aid through the ear mold and into the ear.

 Canal hearing aids fit into the ear canal and are available in two styles.
 The in-the-canal (ITC) hearing aid is made to fit the size and shape of an individual's ear canal.
 A completely-in-canal (CIC) hearing aid is nearly hidden in the ear canal.
 Both types are used for mild to moderately severe hearing loss.
 Because they are small, canal aids can be difficult for an individual to adjust and remove.
 Additionally, canal aids have less space available for batteries and additional devices, such as a telecoil.
-Canal hearing aids are not recommended for young children or for individuals with severe to profound hearing loss because their reduced size limits their power and volume.
+Canal hearing aids are not for individuals with severe to profound hearing loss because their reduced size limits their power and volume.

 Contralateral Routing of Signals (CROS) hearing aids treat unilateral hearing loss.
 The device takes sound from the ear with poorer hearing and transmits the sound to the ear with better hearing.
 Most systems are wireless and are used either behind the ear or custom built inside the ear.
 These wireless systems have replaced earlier wired units that were unreliable and bulky.
 These aids can be incorporated into eyeglasses.
 Transcranial CROS systems use the conductivity of the skull to transmit sound.